 Early History of the Constantini family

 This web page shows only a small excerpt of our Constantini research.
-Another 427 words (30 lines of text) covering the years 1770 and 1800 are included under the topic Early Constantini History in all our PDF Extended History products and printed products wherever possible.
+Another 214 words (15 lines of text) covering the years 1770, 1800 and 1902 are included under the topic Early Constantini History in all our PDF Extended History products and printed products wherever possible.

 Constantini Spelling Variations

 Early Notables of the Constantini family

 More information is included under the topic Early Constantini Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Constantini family

 By 1643 there were only about 300 people in Quebec.
 Since immigration was slow, early marriage was desperately encouraged amongst the immigrants.
 The fur trade attracted migrants, both noble and commoner.
 15,000 explorers left Montreal in the late 17th and 18th centuries.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The distinguished family name Constantini has made significant contributions to the culture, arts, sciences and religion of France and New France.
 Amongst the settlers in North America with this distinguished name Constantini were Elizabeth Constant, who settled in Virginia in 1663; Louis Constant, aged 8; settled in New York in 1820; Martial Constant, aged 45; settled in New Orleans in 1820.

 |Contemporary Notables of the name Constantini (post 1700)